Ida Nilsson (runner): Childhood and youth

 Nilsson hails from Kalmar in the flat southern Sweden.
 She grew up in a sports family where both her father Carl-Gustaf "Calle" and mother Katarina competed at an elite level.
 Two brothers, Marcus and David, and a sister, Johanna, have belonged to the Swedish national team in athletics.
 At the 2002 Swedish cross country championships the family walked home with four gold medals, one silver and one bronze.

 In 2001–2005 Nilsson studied at the Northern Arizona University in Flagstaff, USA.
 She and her sister, Johanna Nilsson, ran for the Northern Arizona Lumberjacks collegiate team and had much success.
 Nilsson won the 2004 NCAA collegiate outdoor championships in 3000 m steeplechase and 2005 indoor championships in 5000 m.
+Nilsson also competed for the Little Rock Trojans track and field team in the NCAA.

 The two sisters were both ranked in the top three of a 2014 poll of greatest women's athletes in the Big Sky Conference.
 Nilsson won four cross country titles in that regional conference.
 Both were inducted into the Northern Arizona Lumberjacks hall of fame.